 Beth Duncan - Jazz Vocalist

-Beth Duncan s an American jazz singer from Sacramento, California.
+Beth Duncan is an American jazz singer from Sacramento, California.

-However, any dreams were halted rather abruptly when, in the late 70’s, she developed nodes on her vocal chords and her confidence as a musician took a big hit.
-She didn’t feel like a songwriter, nor did she have the necessary connections to further her career in the twin music metropolis’ of New York and LA, so she took a step back from music.
-A jazz drummer friend of hers introduced her to a local radio station where he worked as a programmer.
-Beth’s charismatic voice lent itself well to reading the news, and eventually, a career in radio blossomed.
-For the next 30 plus years, she worked across the whole spectrum of broadcast journalism, including stints as a reporter, anchor, news director, and managing editor.
+Duncan developed nodes and life took a minor detour.
+A jazz drummer friend brought her into a local radio station where he worked as a programmer.
+Beth’s rich voice lent itself well to reading the news, and eventually, a career in radio blossomed, covering the spectrum of broadcast journalism, including stints as a reporter, anchor, news director, and managing editor.

-Seven years later, she followed it up with a second album Comes The Fall (2012) and it was here that the rebirth of Beth’s career as a jazz singer really began.
-The album debuted at #26 on CMJ’s jazz top 40 charts, just below Diana Krall, received top honors in the 12th annual Independent Music Awards, and got airplay on more than 110 stations nationally, along with stations in Canada, Kobe, Japan, Australia and The Netherlands.
-This is no mean feat for an independently released jazz album from a singer who was still holding down a full-time job at a radio station!
-The album’s mix of inventively reworked standard several new originals by composer, Martine Tabilio, struck a chord with jazz audiences around the world.
-Beth’s beautiful, powerful voice, with a wide range and the ability to hit intervals perfectly, are matched by her finely honed sensitivity to lyrics, constant creativity, and a swinging style.
+Duncan followed it up with a second album, Comes The Fall (2012) and with it established herself as a first-rate jazz vocalist.
+The album debuted at #26 on CMJ’s jazz top 40 charts, just below Diana Krall, and received top honors in the 12th annual Independent Music Awards.
+It enjoyed extensive airplay on over a hundred stations nationally and internationally.
+The album’s mix of inventively reworked standards and several new originals by composer, Martine Tabilio, struck a chord with jazz audiences around the world.
+Beth’s gorgeous voice, confident interpretation, her wide range and ability to nail each interval, are matched by her finely honed sensitivity to lyrics, constant creativity, and swinging style.

 ONE SHEET INFO: